TrueBlocks/trueblocks-docs/content/docs/prologue/how-can-i-get-the-index.md

 012909804-012912694     QmSQvJ5GPyc8juthKgvMaonxm2t2m939MphyMhBRuHKJzt  QmVCZdXD9EMU9jR6HKp8V1bC74DQDCzGurLxnK6KnbV2LP
 ```

 The first field of the output provides the block range for the latest chunk.
-So, you could see when the last range was published by running `chifra when`
+So, you could see when the last block of the latest
-on the last record:
+range was published by running `chifra when` on the last record:

 ```shell
 $chifra when 012912694